-Houston Breach of Contract Defense Lawyers
+Houston Attorneys for Breach of Contract Defense

 If you or your company are facing a lawsuit or dispute for a breach of contract, it is important to know some of the defenses your lawyers can raise in defending this type of civil litigation case.
 There are often situations where the defendant in a breach of contract lawsuit can claim in the lawsuit answer that their performance of the contract obligations was excused under the law due to the wrongful conduct of the other party to the contract.
-Some of the most common defenses to a breach of contract claim or lawsuit include:
+Some of the most common affirmative defenses to a breach of contract claim or lawsuit include:

 - Termination of a Contract for Cause.
 Often, the actual contract terms provide for one party to unilaterally terminate a contract and cease performance due to circumstances which usually include misconduct by the other party.
 The explicit language of the contract will spell out exactly what constitutes “cause” and the steps one must take to formally terminate the agreement and stop performing.
 If the actions do not amount to cause or if the proper procedural steps are not taken, the terminating party may actually be subject to a lawsuit for breach of contract.